-We anticipate hiring one or more temporary faculty for the 2014/15 academic year to teach introductory physics and astronomy courses.
-As CSUN serves a diverse student population, all lecturers must have a commitment to diversity and an ability to teach/mentor a diverse student population as a qualification for this position.
+We anticipate hiring one or more temporary faculty for the 2021/22 academic year to teach introductory physics and astronomy courses.
+All part-time faculty appointments are temporary and do not confer academic rank.
+CSUN serves a diverse student population and all lecturers must have a commitment to diversity And an ability to teach/mentor a diverse student population as a qualification for the position.

 Applicants who wish to request accommodations for a disability may contact the Office of Equity and Diversity, (818) 677-2077.